highlando/academic-kickstart/content/post/fenics-burger-pod-dmd/index.md

 {{< figure src="dmdsol.png" title="Snapshots of the DMD solution" lightbox="true" >}}
 {{< figure src="dmdfullerrlog.png" title="Error (log) plot with respect to the full FEM solution" lightbox="true" >}}

+# 4. Testing the Models for Different Initial Value

+In what was presented above, the reduced models were used to reproduce the states that they were trained on.
+We now check the given reduced order models but on an alternative initial value, namely

+$$
+u\bigr| _ {t=0}(x _ 1, x _ 2) =
+\begin{bmatrix}
+ 1 \\\\ 1
+\end{bmatrix}
+e ^ {-(2x _ 1^2 + 4x _ 2^2)}
+$$

+see the following two plots of the full order model for both initial values.

+{{< figure src="fullsol.png" title="Solution snapshots of the full FEM model" lightbox="true" >}}
+{{< figure src="b-fullsol.png" title="Solution snapshots of the full FEM model with the alternative initial value" lightbox="true" >}}

+Then we use the reduced order models to compute predictions for the trajectory starting in this alternative initial value.

+{{< figure src="b-podsol.png" title="Snapshots of the solution of the POD reduced system starting in the alternative initial value." lightbox="true" >}}
+{{< figure src="b-dmdsol.png" title="Snapshots of the DMD solution starting in the alternative initial value." lightbox="true" >}}

+Both methods completely fail to produce the other trajectory.
+For the POD reduced model already the starting point is extremely bad approximated.
+Interestingly, although the DMD solution starts in the *right* point, it seems to exactly reproduce the solution that it was trained on up to some additional oscillations.

-# 4. Remarks
+# 5. Remarks

 It is commonly accepted that POD does not work well for transport dominated problems -- like the current case with the low viscosity parameter `nu=1e-4`.

-So, I think that the results for POD are quite good noting that the reduced order model has 25 degrees of freedom whereas the full model has 51842.
+So, I think that the results for POD are quite good noting that the reduced order model has 30 degrees of freedom whereas the full model has 51842.
 In my tests, increasing the number of basis functions as well as considering a larger `nu` led to better POD approximations.

 The DMD approach shows a similar performance.
 If compared to POD, the qualitative approximation looks less good but the numbers are slightly better.
-All in all, the DMD approximation seems less reliable as for some parameter choices, the performance rather deteriorated than improved.
+All in all, the DMD approximation seems less reliable as for other parameter choices, the performance rather deteriorated than improved.

+How challenging the problem of 2D Burgers with a low viscosity is, can be seen from the failure of both methods to produce useable approximations to trajectories that start in different initial values.

 [^1]: See, e.g., Lemma 2.5 of Baumann, Benner, and Heiland (2018): *Space-Time Galerkin POD with Application in Optimal Control of Semi-linear Parabolic Partial
   Differential Equations.* [arXiv:1611.04050](https://arxiv.org/abs/1611.04050)